xamey/steam-openid-fastapi/README.md

 Once you installed all the dependencies, you can :
 - run the API with uvicorn, by typing ```uvicorn main:app```
 - run the API with your favorite ASGI server

+### Contributors

+Thanks to TeddiO, as I reused it source code from this project : https://github.com/TeddiO/pySteamSignIn